 Sarah Camp is the program coordinator of the Sofia Center for Professional Development at Bosque School in Albuquerque, New Mexico.

 Roma Arellano recently retired as Learning & Development Manager for Intel’s worldwide Human Resources organization, where she focused on leader development and leader-led learning.
 Her career with the company included being an HR representative on Intel’s Site Selection team, which took her all over the world assessing potential new sites on everything from labor code to the strength of the universities and availability of experienced talent.
 Roma also implemented a multi-million dollar workforce development program in Vietnam for Intel for five years.
 She has worked in community service, diversity, and recruiting.
 Outside of Intel, she is an international board member of AMIGOS de las Américas, and she serves on Bosque School’s Diversity Task Force.
-She lives in Corrales with husband Jim Ransom, daughter Mia, and many pets.
-Daughter Daisy is a Bosque graduate and attends college in New York.
+She lives in Corrales with husband Jim Ransom.
+Daughters Daisy and Mia are Bosque graduates and attend college in Colorado and New York.
 Roma holds an MBA in International Management and an MA in Latin American Studies from University of New Mexico.

 Dana Asbury is a retired editor, who worked at the University of New Mexico Press for eighteen years.
 After graduating from Wesleyan University, she moved to Albuquerque and earned her M.F.A. in photography from UNM.
 At UNM Press she worked primarily on art and photography books but also in other areas, including Latin American Jewish literature.
 Her two daughters attended Bosque School for all seven years and graduated in 2003 and 2005, the third and fifth graduating classes.
 One lives in London, the other in Boston, and they both work in publishing.
 Dana was on the board of trustees at Bosque for over fifteen years, five of them as the chair.
 Her husband is still enjoying running the Richard Levy Gallery, a contemporary art gallery in downtown Albuquerque that opened in 1991.

-Nina Leacock teaches upper school English at Bosque School and serves as the English Department Leader for sixth through twelfth grade.
+Nina Leacock teaches upper school English at Bosque School and serves as the Upper School Dean of Academics.
 Nina has taught English to high school, college, and graduate students in Georgia and California.
 She was an undergraduate at the University of Michigan and earned her Ph.D. at the University of California, Irvine.
 Her essay on Goethe was published in the scholarly journal Narrative.
 Nina loves walking in the mountains almost as much as she loves reading novels.
 She lives with her husband, Scott, and her dog, Katie, in Cedar Crest.